 Type 【Ctrl+s Ctrl+s】 to search the same word searched last time.

 search the string under cursor without typing it

 Type 【Ctrl+s Ctrl+w】 to search the word under the cursor.
 You can type 【Ctrl+w】 multiple times to expand the word selection.

-reverse-region to reverse order in region by lines.
+reverse-region → reverse order in region by lines.

 delete-trailing-whitespace does it to the whole buffer.

-I have a set of different texts i want to paste frequently.
-Is there a way to use like multiple clipboards?
+if you have a set of different texts i want to paste frequently, you can use multiple clipboards.

 copy-to-register【Ctrl+x r s】, give it a single character name as “1” or “a”.